 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-An overdose of nystatin and triamcinolone topical is not expected to produce life threatening symptoms.
+An overdose of Mycolog-II topical is not expected to produce life threatening symptoms.
 However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using Mycolog-II (nystatin and triamcinolone topical)?
+What should I avoid while using nystatin and triamcinolone?

-Avoid getting this medicine in your eyes.
+Avoid getting Mycolog-II in your eyes.
 If contact does occur, rinse with water.
-Do not use nystatin and triamcinolone topical on broken or infected skin.
+Do not use Mycolog-II on broken or infected skin.
 Also avoid using this medicine in open wounds.

-Do not use nystatin and triamcinolone topical to treat any condition that has not been checked by your doctor.
+Do not use Mycolog-II to treat any condition that has not been checked by your doctor.